AStarStartup/AStartupMCC/readme.md

 ## Vision

 The Mission of the Astartup is to navigate your startup through the shortest possible path to success.
-Our vision is to make your startup an A startup.
+Our vision is to make your startup an A startup with the A* startup.

 ## Mission